Ross McWhirter: Capital punishment

-McWhirter advocated capital punishment for terrorism offences.
+McWhirter advocated for capital punishment for terrorism offences.
 During a press conference on 4 November 1975, he proposed that terrorism be classified as treason and as a result carry the death penalty.

 Alleged links to British intelligence

 In his 1981 book, former counterterrorism operative Gordon Winter of the South African Bureau of State Security recalled a briefing with his London-based handler Alf Bouwer warning him to be wary of McWhirter, who he claimed was a British intelligence operative and member of the right-wing, anti-immigration Society for Individual Freedom, which he described as a "front" for "disseminating Establishment-type propaganda."

 Assassination

 On 27 November 1975 at 6:45 p.m., McWhirter was shot and killed by Provisional IRA Volunteers Harry Duggan and Hugh Doherty, members of the Active Service Unit (ASU), later dubbed the Balcombe Street Gang, for whose capture McWhirter had offered a reward.
 McWhirter was shot at close range in the head and chest with a .357 Magnum revolver outside his home in Village Road, Bush Hill Park.
 He was taken to Chase Farm Hospital but died soon after being admitted.
 Duggan and Doherty were apprehended following the Balcombe Street siege and charged with murdering McWhirter in addition to nine other victims.
-They were sentenced to life imprisonment but released in 1999 under the terms of the Good Friday Agreement.
+They were sentenced to life imprisonment in 1977 but released in 1999 under the terms of the Good Friday Agreement.